ShivamSeth05/DemoMethodReference1/README.md

 # DemoMethodReference1
 DemoMethodReference
 ## (a)reference to Constructor:
-=&gt;The process in which abstract method of functional interface is attached with the body of Constructor is known as &quot;reference to Constructor&quot;
+The process in which abstract method of functional interface is attached with the body of Constructor is known as &quot;reference to Constructor&quot;